wouterpeyrot/DDxPRS/README.md

 ## Compute liability-scale case-control polygenic risk scores (PRS)
-Before applying DDx-PRS, liability-scale case-control PRS need to be computed for the disorders considered.
+Before applying DDx-PRS, liability-scale case-control PRS need to be computed for each disorder considered.
 This should be done with a Baysian method to achieve proper callibration of the case-control PRS.
 We used PRS-CS for this purpose (Ge at al. 2019 Nat Commun), but this can also be done with e.g. SBayesR (Lloyd-Jones et al. 2019 Nat Commun).
 For more details on computing liability-scale case-control PRS, see https://github.com/euffelmann/bpc.

 **Apply PRS-CS**